 5 Best Fake TV Light Simulator for Staging and Deterring Burglars

-A dummy TV light box can instantly put off an impulsive burglar and it doesn’t cost an arm and a leg.
-It is a surprisingly good security add-on for those on a budget.
+A dummy TV light simulator can put off an impulsive burglar, and it doesn’t cost an arm and a leg.
+It is a useful security add-on for those on a budget.

-Your dreams of a fully fledged home security system might be rendered unachievable by the high cost .
-So what options do you have to add layers of security?
+Your dreams of a fully-fledged home security system might be rendered unachievable by the high cost.
+What options do you have to add layers of security?
 You’ll need to think outside of the box.
-Literally.

-I present to you, the glorious and unabashed security add-on known as a fake TV light simulator – an inexpensive and creative way to further deter intruders.
+I present to you the glorious and unabashed security add-on known as a fake TV light simulator – an inexpensive and creative way to deter intruders.

 But before we present our favoured 5 simulators, let’s give you our winner, the budget choice and one that you should probably avoid!